 3. Sei Whale

-This is the third-largest whale species in North America.
-They are also regarded as the fastest whale species in the world.
-Sei whales have a streamlined body shape.
-They have a dark back and curved fins, allowing them to cut through the water quickly.
+Sei whales (Balaenoptera borealis) are the third-largest whale species in North America and are the fastest whale species in the world.
+Sei whales have a streamlined body shape with curved fins, allowing them to cut through the water quickly.

 In the North Pacific, sei whales can reach 45 feet in length and weigh up to 20 tons.
 Unlike most mammals, females grow larger than males.

 In the North Pacific, there are over 8,600 sei whales.
-The original population estimate for this area was 42,000.
-This shows that the current population is just 20% of the original population.
+The original population estimate for this area was 42,000, showing a loss in the population of almost 80%.

 4. Humpback Whale

-The Humpback whale is also known as the big-winged New Englander.
-The humpback whale is the only species with long pectoral fins.
+The Humpback whale (Megaptera novaeangliae) is also known as the big-winged New Englander.
+The Humpback whale is the only whale with long pectoral fins.
 They were initially observed in English waters, but today you can find this species in all parts of the world, with large populations in Europe and America.

 5. Bowhead Whale

-This whale species has high, arched jaws that look like a bow.
-These jaws are where they get their name.
-Bowhead whales can reach lengths of up around 49 to 59 feet.
-Their weight makes them very large marine mammals, weighing 75 to 100 tonnes.
+The Bowhead whale (Balaena mysticetus) has high, arched jaws that look like a bow, giving them their name.
+Bowhead whales can reach lengths of up to 49 to 59 feet and weigh between 75 to 100 tonnes.

-Bowhead whales have a very thick blubber layer that protects against the cold.
-Their fat is the widest among all sea mammals.
-Their blubber can be up to 19 inches thick, allowing them to move around cold oceans.
+Bowhead whales have evolved to survive in colder waters.
+They have the thickest blubber layer among all sea mammals.
+The blubber can be up to 19 inches thick, allowing them to move around cold oceans.

-Another interesting fact is regarding their distinctly shaped heads.
 Bowhead whales use their heads when breaking through ice that has formed on the sea.
-The bowhead whale is capable of cutting through ice that is up to 23 inches thick.
-While they are typically gigantic creatures, this animal can breach their entire body out of the water like the humpback whale.
+The Bowhead whale is capable of breaking through ice up to 23 inches thick.
+While they are extremely large, they can also breach their bodies out of the water, similar to Humpback whales.

-Ever wondered why whales breach?
+Ever wondered why whales jump out of the water?
 Find out here

 6. North Atlantic Right Whale

-The North Atlantic right whales usually grow to reach a length of up to 45 to 55 feet long.
-On average, a mature whale of this kind can weigh up to 70 tons.
+North Atlantic right whales (Eubalaena glacialis) usually grow to reach a length of up to 45 to 55 feet and weigh up to 70 tons.

-The North Atlantic right whale is very easy to distinguish from other whale species because they have a dorsal fin.
-They also have a long arching mouths.
+The North Atlantic right whale is very easy to distinguish from other whale species because they have a dorsal fin and long arching mouths.
 The mouth begins from directly above the eyes.

-The North Atlantic right whale is considered endangered.
-In previous years, this sea mammal was hunted down in large numbers and, at one time, almost became extinct.
+The North Atlantic right whale is considered Critically endangered with a population of less than 250.
+In previous years, they were was hunted down in large numbers and almost became extinct.

 Are you visiting the Olympic Coast?
-Find out the best places to watch whales here
+Find out the best places for whale-watching here.

 7. North Pacific Right Whale

-The North Pacific right whale can grow to lengths of up to 60 feet.
-On average, this sea mammal species can weigh up to 100 tons.
-They are baleen whales and use toothlike plates to filter through foods in the water.
+The North Pacific right whale can grow to lengths of up to 60 feet, with a weight of up to 100 tons.
+They are baleen whales and use toothlike plates to filter food in the water.

-These whales have been sighted south of Baja, California, and Mexico.
-They have also been found as far as Hawaii in the north pacific.
-Although in small populations, they are also easy to spot in the Bering Sea in the summer.
+They have been sighted south of Baja, California, and Mexico, and as far as Hawaii in the North Pacific.
+Although their numbers are small, they are also easy to spot in the Bering Sea in the summer.
 They can also be found in Bristol Bay and Kodiak Island.

 Please find out how whales evolved in this article I wrote